albertsgrc/q-mspacman/README.md

 # q-mspacman

-this is an implementation of a Ms. Pacman game simulation and Q-learning AI agent in C++
+This is an implementation of a Ms. Pacman game simulation and Q-learning AI agent in C++

 It was programmed entirely from scratch, following guidelines from the following
 papers: